Footleg/sentinel/README.md

-# Rocky Rover Robotics Board
+# Sentinel Robotics Controller Board
 Python libraries for the Rocky Rover robotics board for the Raspberry Pi and arduino/micro controllers running Circuit Python

 ## Installation